On the projective structures given by theta: Introduction

 holds. \end{theorem}

-As an application of this result, using a simple degeneration technique we prove that the projective structure of \cite{BGV} is different from the Hodge theoretic projective structure of \cite{EPG}.
-This is the second main result of the paper (See Theorem \ref{teo:differ} below): \begin{theorem} The projective structure $\beta^\theta$ differs generically from the projective structure $\beta^\eta$, in every genus. \end{theorem}
+As an application of this result, using a simple degeneration technique we prove that the theta projective structure of \cite{BGV} is different from the Hodge theoretic projective structure of \cite{EPG}.
+This is the second main result of the paper (See Theorem \ref{teo:differ} below):